Monday, October 6, 2025

 The produce shelves were abundant, with all-year supplies of the greenest lettuces, strange fruits and berries from Mexico and Hawai'i.
 And there were all the fresh flowers, citrus, avocados, and beef, and strange vegetables like jicama, eggplant, artichokes, chilis, fennel, radicchio; I still haven't stopped discovering them.

 Snails ate our flowers, and mid-western favorites we tried grew listlessly, no doubt trying to tell us how confused they were.
-My father, stunned by the lack of rain and the warm dry climate, overwatered mightily, causing shrubs and trees to grow stunningly fast.
+My father, stunned and confused by the magnitude of California, its lack of rain and the warm dry climate, overwatered mightily, causing shrubs and trees to grow stunningly fast.
 He seemed to spend all his time struggling with the unknown shrubs and hedges that enclosed the envelope of yard we had.
 My mother worked again, and we were now teenagers.
 Life was busier here, somehow.
-And so, we never had another garden.
+We never had another garden.

-I plant zinnias again, and find to my joy the snails don't seem to eat them.
+I plant zinnias again, and find to my joy the snails don't seem to eat them, though the caterpillars do.
 And they are magnets for the butterflies of summer, monarchs, fritillaries, swallowtails, painted ladies.
 My mom would have been so pleased.

 Tuesday, September 13, 2022